sillsdev/DesktopAnalytics.net/ReadMe.md

 The project is currently built for .net 4 client profile.
 If you get the solution, nuget should auto-restore the two dependencies when you build; they are not part of the source tree.

+## Publishing

+When changes are merged to master a github action will run dotnet pack and publish to Nuget.
+The publishing task can also be triggered by pushing a tag to the master branch.

 ## License

 MIT Licensed